chriskrycho/v5.chriskrycho.com/site/journal/2023/jj init.md

 That’s all well and good, but even with reading the operator and function guides, it still took me a bit to actually quite make sense out of the default output.
 Right now, the docs have a bit of a flavor of <i>explanations for people who already have a pretty good handle on version control systems</i>, and the description of what you get from `jj log` is a good example of that.
 If and as the project gains momentum, it will need other kinds of more-introductory material, but the current status is totally fair and reasonable for the stage the project is at.

 I also have yet to figure out how to see the equivalent of `git log`’s full commit message; when I `jj log`, it prints only the summary line, and the `jj log --help` output did not give me any hints about what I am missing!
 There *is* a template language for log output, and there are hints here and there in the docs for how it works, but the format is explicitly unstable and intentionally undocumented.
-Happily, the Git interop means I can just run `git log` instead if I need to.
+Happily, the Git interop means I can just run `git log` instead if I need to. ==TODO: this is the `templates` stuff.
+It’s unstable but worth pointing people to.== ==TODO: share my own tweaks here.==

 [^mac-pro-tip]: Pro tip for Mac users: add `.DS_Store` to your `~/.gitignore_global` and live a much less annoyed life.